ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

   or setting up port forwarding to pods
 * external clients talk to `kube-apiserver`, typically using `kubectl`
 * pods running in the cluster may talk to `kube-apiserver` as clients
-* `kube-apiserver` may invoke services running in the cluster (e.g. [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/))
+* `kube-apiserver` may occasionally communicate with services running in the cluster (e.g. [admission webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/))

-Most of this communication will be secured using TLS with X.509 certificates for authentication.
+Most of this communication will be secured using TLS with X.509 certificates.
 Authentication must be mutual, i.e. both the server and the client must present a valid certificate.
 Of course, every certificate must be signed by a certificate authority that is trusted by the receiving party.